 The reason we do so many activities in groups or pairs is so that the teacher can walk around the room and give personal attention to students.
 Definitely reach out to beginners and students that require more attention, and support the advanced students to help them achieve mastery.

-I hope everyone understand the process behind differentiation.
-It is not difficult, it is just another way of thinking as a teacher.
+I hope everyone understands the process behind differentiation.
+It is not difficult; it is just another way of thinking as a teacher.

-Practice doing it in a class and it will become second nature.
-Students will love your classes because it challenges them and allows them to grow at their own pace.
+Practice differentiation in a class and it will become second nature.
+Students will love your classes because it challenges them and allow them to grow at their own pace.